 While YouTube Shorts helps people discover new brands and products, viewers then generally move on to watch long-form videos on YouTube to conduct more in-depth research about potential new purchases.

-In the United Arab Emirates, for example, 70% of our research participants said they chose short-form videos to discover a new product or brand.4 And 54% chose long-form videos to go deeper into a particular topic.5
+In Poland, 61% of our research participants said they chose short-form videos to discover a new product or brand.4 And 56% chose long-form videos to go deeper into a particular topic.5

 People also frequently told us that after watching a YouTube Short, they would move to Google Search or a brand website to conduct more thorough research.